Home

 2.4.1 Private final consumption

-As can be seen from Table 2.4.1, total estimated household spending on tobacco products over the more than 60 years until December 2022 has increased more than 50-fold.
+As can be seen from Table 2.4.1, total estimated household spending on tobacco products in current dollars over the more-than-60 years until its peak in December 2021 increased more than 55-fold, and was 43 times higher in 2024 than in 1960.
 However it must be remembered that the price of tobacco products has increased significantly over that period, well beyond increases in the Consumer Price Index.
-Taking into account price increases in tobacco products (that is, using chain volumes), Australians in 2022 were spending 70% less on tobacco than they were at 1960, and 70% less than at the peak of consumption in 1975.
-It also must be remembered that the Australian population increased substantially over that period, from about 10 million in 1960 to almost 26 million in 2022.
-Adjusting for population size, private final household consumption figures show that Australians were consuming 88% less tobacco products per capita in 2022 than they were consuming at the height of (per capita) consumption in 1970.
-Per capita consumption, based on seasonally adjusted price-adjusted private final consumption, more than halved from 2012 to 2022, and showed yearly declines of 9-14% from 2019 onwards.
+Taking into account price increases in tobacco products (that is, using chain volumes), Australians in 2024 were spending 67% less on tobacco than they were in 1960, and 83% less than at the peak of tobacco consumption in 1975.
+It also must be remembered that the Australian population increased substantially over that period, from about 10 million in 1960 to more than 27 million in 2024.
+Adjusting for population size, private final household consumption figures show that Australians were consuming 92% less tobacco products per capita in 2024 than they were consuming at the height of (per capita) consumption in 1970.
+Per capita consumption, based on seasonally adjusted price-adjusted private final consumption, more than halved from 2012 to 2022, and showed yearly declines of 9-14% from 2019 to 2023, and a 19% decline from 2023 to 2024.

 2.4.2 Household expenditure